A guide to the must have experiences in the Arctic

 1. Go in search of polar bears

-Top of the Arctic food chain, the mighty polar bear is the world’s largest land predator and an impressive sight to behold, whether prowling the shore for prey or relaxing on an ice-floe.
-One of the key places to spot them in the wild is on the Svalbard Archipelago – don’t forget to keep your camera handy!
+Top of the Arctic food chain, the mighty polar bear is the world’s largest land predator.
+This magnificent mammal is an impressive sight to behold, whether prowling the shore for prey or resting on an ice-floe.
+The Svalbard archipelago is one of the best places to spot them in the wild and seeking out the great white bear is for many, the number one reason to visit.

 2. Meet the people of the North